 This option controls the encryption of the RFB protocol.
 RFB is used by the Remote Console to transmit both the screen data to the administrator machine and keyboard and mouse data back to the host.
-If it sets to "Off", then no encryption will be used.
-If it sets to "Try" the applet tries to make an encrypted connection.
+If set to "Off" no encryption will be used.
+If set to "Try" the applet tries to make an encrypted connection.
 In case connection establishment fails for any reason an unencrypted connection will be used.